• Home

 In the past, I’ve used small mercury glass votives scattered around the table or in centerpieces, and they work perfectly.

-Tutorial: Holiday Mercury Glass Centerpiece
+Tutorial: Holiday Centerpiece with Mercury Glass

 However, I didn’t own anything taller for larger flower arrangements…